 Steam Cleaning the Dirty Floor Tile Grout – Is It Safe?

-If bleach also does not work, the most effective method is steam extraction which is usually performed by a commercial-quality steam extraction machine or a floor steamer machine that can be rented easily – although you can purchase one if you feel the cost is worth it.
+If bleach also does not work, the most effective method is steam extraction which is usually performed by a commercial-quality steam extraction machine or a floor steamer machine.
+These can be rented easily or you can purchase one if you feel the cost is worth it.

 Other than that, steam cleaning is also beneficial because: